megawac/MutationObserver.js/README.md

 #### MutationObserver

-* Implemented using `setInterval` (25 ms window) rether than `setImmediate` so calls will be made less frequently and likely with more data than the standard MutationObserver.
-In addition, it may miss changes that occurred and then were lost in the interval window.
+* Implemented using `setInterval` (ever 25 ms) rather than using a `setImmediate` shim; so calls will be made less frequently and likely with more data than the standard MutationObserver.
+In addition, it can miss changes that occur and then are lost in the interval window.
 * Setting an observed elements html using `innerHTML` will call `childList` changes with many items with only 1 addedNode or removed node.
 With the standard you would have 1 call with multiple nodes in addedNodes and removedNodes

 #### MutationRecord